trevorpreston/ga-event-listeners-lesson/README.md

 4. show how setTimeout does the same thing and has the same format.
 5. explain what this stuff is really works.
 Callstack, call queue, webAPI etc.

 ## Part 2-2 setTimeout/Interval Lab:
 1. Create a new javascript file called "timelord.js"
 2. Create an interval named "auto-counter" that initially console.logs "0" then counts up by 1 every 5 seconds, console logging the result.
 3. Create a function that clears the interval and logs "R.I.P. counter"
 4. Go back to your files from part 1.
-Add a 3rd button that pops up an alert "<your preference> peanut butter is better" after 5 seconds, where <your preference> is replaced with either "crunchy" or "smooth" depending on your preference.  (hint: crunchy is better, right?).
+Add a 3rd button that pops up an alert "<your preference> peanut butter is better" after 5 seconds, where <your preference> is replaced with either "crunchy" or "smooth" depending on your preference.  (hint: crunchy, right?).